shashwatjolly/Raseed/README.md

   - Request option is there to request payment from another user.
   - Pay option lets you pay to all requests according to your choice.
   - Passbook option shows all your transactions at one place.
+* User only needs to touch the center icon to make pending payments.
+Cancel option is not in working state at present.
 * Profile section shows the details of current user.
+In the profile section, the details - Phone, Spendings, Earnings and Rewards are regularly updated.
+At present, the rest of the details are hardcoded and cannot be changed.
 * Offers section will show the offers provided by various companies.
-At present, this section is hardcoded and will be updated in future.
+At present, this section is hardcoded at present and will be updated in future.

 *For every transaction, the receipt of payment/bill is provided and e-mailed to e-mail address provided by the user*